Size-Driven Quantum Phase Transitions: Thermal stability

-In the following, we will show that if we pick the outer square in \cref{cleaning-lemma} large enough, we are bound to find an inner concentric square---of at least a third of the outer square's size---for which we can then apply \cref{cleaning-lemma} or \cref{cleaning-lemma-2}.
+In the following, we will show that if we pick the outer square in \cref{cleaning-lemma} large enough, we can always find an inner concentric square---of at least a third of the outer square's size---for which we can then apply \cref{cleaning-lemma} or \cref{cleaning-lemma-2}.
 In the pictures of the following lemma, we have coloured with black the spins which are in the TC subspace, and in yellow the ones which are not.

 \begin{lemma} Take some square $\Lambda$ of side length $3k$, where $k=10^6 N_d^2$ and consider a ground state $\omega$ of $\op H^{(d)}$ with a signature $\sigma$ on $\bar \Lambda$.
 Subdivide $\Lambda$ into $k\times k$ squares: